tsalzinger/grails-augmented-resources/readme.md

 ##TODO##

 * get rid of 'grails.resources.mappers.augment.lesscsscompatibility'
-* add possbility to provide a list of files rather then single files
 * add possbility to configure a resource provider instead of only a path to files